 Streptokinase, urokinase, and alteplase lyse clots and may be more effective to prevent postphlebitic syndrome than heparin alone, but the risk of bleeding is higher than with heparin.
-Their use is under ongoing study, especially in patients with PE and right ventricular dysfunction and in combination with mechanical thrombolysis for extensive proximal DVT.
+Their use is under ongoing study, especially in patients with PE and right ventricular dysfunction and in combination with percutaneous mechanical thrombectomy for extensive proximal DVT.
 Thrombolytic therapy alone may be indicated for large proximal thrombi, especially those in the iliofemoral veins, and for phlegmasia alba or cerulea dolens.
-Local perfusion with an indwelling catheter may be preferable to IV administration.
+Local administration of thrombolytic therapy with an indwelling catheter (during percutaneous thrombectomy) may be preferable to IV administration.

 Patients at low risk of DVT (eg, those who are undergoing minor surgery but have no clinical risk factors for DVT, those who must be temporarily inactive for long periods, as during an airplane flight) should be encouraged to walk or otherwise move their legs periodically; no medical treatment is needed.
 Dorsiflexion 10 times/h is probably sufficient.

-Patients at higher risk of DVT (eg, those undergoing minor surgery if they have clinical risk factors for DVT; those undergoing major surgery, especially orthopedic surgery, even without risk factors; bedbound patients with major medical illnesses) require additional preventive treatment (see Table 3: Peripheral Venous Disorders: Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients).
-Most of these patients can be identified and should receive DVT prophylaxis.
+Patients at higher risk of DVT include those undergoing minor surgery if they have clinical risk factors for DVT; those undergoing major surgery, especially orthopedic surgery, even without risk factors; and bedbound patients with major medical illnesses (eg, most critical care unit patients, other patients with heart failure, COPD, chronic liver disease, stroke).
+These patients require additional preventive treatment (see Table: Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients).
+Most of these patients can be identified and should receive DVT prophylaxis; in-hospital thrombosis may be responsible for > 50,000 deaths/yr in the US.
 Hospitalization itself is not considered a risk factor, and hospitalized patients not in one of these categories do not require routine DVT prophylaxis.

 After surgery, elevating the legs and avoiding prolonged immobility, which places the legs in a dependent position thereby impeding venous return, can help.
 Additional treatment may involve low-dose UFH, LMWH, warfarin, fondaparinux, new oral anticoagulants, compression devices or stockings, or a combination, depending on patient’s risk level, type of surgery (if applicable), projected duration of preventive treatment, contraindications, adverse effects, relative cost, ease of use, and local practice.
 Low-dose UFH 5000 units sc is given 2 h before surgery and q 8 to 12 h thereafter for 7 to 10 days or until patients are fully ambulatory.
 Bedbound patients who are not undergoing surgery are given 5000 units sc q 12 h until risk factors are reversed.